Shnapa/Microservices_Basics/README.md

 ---

-## Step 2 — Second batch of 10 POST transactions
+## Additional stability check (second batch)

-I ran the same loop again to confirm consistent behavior:
+As an additional stability check (not required), I ran the same loop one more time to confirm that the queue handles multiple batches correctly:

 ![Step 2 — second 10 transactions queued](./images/step2.png)